SarthakJaingit/Artificially-Intelligent-Food-Assistant-for-the-Visually-Impaired/README.md

-# Visually-Impaired-Food-Device-Aid-
+# Artificially Intelligent Food Assistant for the Visually Impaired

+Our system is an interface which utilizes many advancements in Artificial Intelligence to make visual evaluations of a variety of both fresh and packaged food for the visually impaired.

+## Dependencies

 Add a Readme file explaining the the food aid project Update Token

 (Provide Google Collab link to very easy to use collab file)

 In root have train.py file

 Requirements:
 * Working inference script where user can plug in model weights and get output
 * Read me on how to run inference script with params and can attach image or mp4.
 * all the dataset and train .py scripts with comments.
 * requirements.txt
 * Add Readme to each folder
 * Link to webcam and stuff